Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 The resale question — worth understanding

 Lab-grown diamond prices have dropped dramatically since 2020.
-A 1ct CVD lab-grown that sold for $5,200 in 2021 now retails for about $2,800.
-That's great if you're buying today, but it means if you buy a lab-grown now and try to sell or upgrade it in five years, you'll take a significant hit.
+That's great if you're buying today — you get more stone for your money than ever before.
+But it also means if you buy a lab-grown now and try to sell or upgrade it in several years, the resale market is limited and you'll take a significant hit.

 Natural diamonds have a limited but real secondary market.
-A 1ct GIA-graded natural loses roughly 30-50% of retail when sold, but that's been stable for decades.
+They lose some value when sold retail-to-secondhand (as any luxury item does), but that depreciation has been relatively stable over decades and the GIA-grading system underpins a genuine buyer market.
 Lab-grown doesn't yet have a mature secondary market at all.

-Put plainly: if you're buying an engagement ring you expect to pass to a child, natural is the safer choice.
-If you're buying a tennis bracelet or studs to wear for a decade, lab-grown is the better value.
+Put plainly: if you're buying an engagement ring you expect to pass to a child, natural is the safer choice for value preservation.
+If you're buying a tennis bracelet or studs you'll wear for a decade, lab-grown is almost always better value.

 What we recommend at our Toronto studio

-- Engagement rings: Natural if you want heirloom value; lab-grown if bigger-for-budget matters more.
+- Engagement rings: Natural if heirloom value matters most; lab-grown if bigger-for-budget is the priority.

-- Tennis bracelets, studs, anniversary bands: Lab-grown almost always.
-3-5× the stone for the same spend.
+- Tennis bracelets, studs, anniversary bands: Lab-grown almost always — significantly more stone for the same spend.

 - Grillz: Either works.
-Most clients pick lab-grown for price; some pick natural for status.
+Most clients pick lab-grown for value; some choose natural for status.

 We stock both lab-grown and natural diamonds at our Toronto studio.
 Every natural diamond over 0.5ct ships with a GIA grading report.
 Every lab-grown over 0.5ct ships with an IGI or GCAL report.
-During your consultation we compare loose stones of both — on camera in high resolution, or in person by appointment in Toronto.
+During your consultation we compare loose stones of both categories — on camera in high resolution, or in person by appointment.
 Most couples change their mind at least once after seeing them side by side.

 Book a consultation